vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 + ### column

-For this one we’ll have to step back for a minute.
+For this one we’ll have to take a step back for a minute.
 Neat’s grid system is based on the Golden Ratio.
 If that is gobbledygook to you check out my articles about Bourbon mixins where I spent a little time on that.
 What is important here is that you can change the relative width of a single grid column via this variable.
 Let’s look under the hood.

 SCSS:
 ``` scss
 $column: modular-scale(3, 1em, $golden) !default;
 ```

 Internally it uses the **modular-scale** function which I also described in an article about Bourbon’s various functions.
 Here it sets up the base value of **1em** and makes every column as wide as **3** increments from that base value.
-Additionally it locks the scale to be used to the Golden Ratio via **$golden**.
+Additionally it locks the scale of choice to the Golden Ratio via **$golden**.

-I never felt the need to tweak these things but if curiosity and some extra time would hit me I would start playing around with the various scales that you have at your disposal in Bourbon.
-You can choose from 17 scales that come with the library—or make up your own of course.
+I never felt the need to tweak these things but if curiosity and some extra time for experimentation would hit me I’d start playing around with the various variables for modular scales that you have at your disposal in Bourbon.
+You can choose from 17 “scales” that come with the library—or make up your own of course.

 #### Attention!
 Make sure to import Bourbon first because the variables are defined there and not in Neat.